neondatabase/website/content/docs/data-types/character.md

  SQL for Professionals - An in-depth look at advanced SQL techniques.
 ```

+For more string functions and operators, see [PostgreSQL String Functions and Operators](https://www.postgresql.org/docs/current/functions-string.html).

 ### Pattern matching

 With `VARCHAR` and `TEXT`, you can use pattern matching to find specific text.
 The `LIKE` operator is commonly used for this purpose.